limeunhee/Cuisine-idenfication-from-images/README.md

 - Add more images (through web scraping or data augmentation)
 - Increase the model complexity to better capture the non-linear decision boundary

+## Additionally, I'd like to:
+- Add additional cuisines and test performance
+- Use transfer learning and compare prediction accuracy